boozallen/ads-final/documentation/Architecture-Diagrams.md

 AngularJS was selected to build-out the front-end as a single-page application.
 Node.JS was used to host the front-end code and manages the resolution of front-end dependencies thorugh NPM.
-We selectd Foundation as the framework to support the responsive web design.
+We selectd Bootstrap as the framework to support the responsive web design.
 Karma / JS Hint provide static code analysis and code quality metrics for JavaScript applications.

 **b.)
 Backend:** Ruby, Rails, RSpec, Rubocop, Brakeman